Legacy.com

 Legacy.com is a privately held company based in Chicago, Illinois, with more than 1,500 newspaper affiliates in North America, Europe and Australia, including The New York Times, The Boston Globe, Washington Post, Chicago Tribune, Los Angeles Times and Manchester Evening News.
-The executive team was previously led by Steve Parrot, and is currently led by CEO Stopher Bartol.
+The executive team was previously led by Stopher Bartol, and is now led by CEO Curtis Funk as of 2024.